fredp1edu/web-calendar_php/README.md

 *   Added 2 features: event type, and event reminder alerts (to be developed later).
 *   Added month, year and current date navigation of calendar, the book example only used one static month.
 *   Automated form input collection and db processing through creation and use of a constants parameters class.
 *   Added a few lines so that if the event title exceeds one line in the calendar, it will be truncated and "..." added after.
 Using the PHP string length method works for now but isn't the best since it doesn't compensate for proportionally spaced fonts.
-I can either make the event title a monospaced font (which I don't want to do), or (better) see if HTML/CSS can handle this issue better than PHP.
+*   Add a "----more---" feature for when there are too many events to fit in the calendar view.
 *   Added select boxes for event type, reminder, event start and end times.
 All boxes update during editing process.
 *   Added a day and month view.
 Still have to work on the way they cascade in the jquery modal windows.
 Notes: